Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 </script>
 ```

-Lets fill in the `authenticate` function.
+Let's fill in the `authenticate` function.
 For now, stub it out to always return the `USER_JWT` value.
 This is where you would normally use the users session to authenticate the user and return their JWT.

 ```html
 authenticate() {